winterjulian/superb-calendar/README.md

 > **Caution: No functionality that needs an API bc.
 JSON server is not dockerized.**

-### ToDo
-Dockerize JSON Server or provide minimum backend so the app works in production.

 ### Q&A

 1. What is the json-server?